Updated April 2017

 No trailer pulled via an overhung hitch can ever be 100% stable.
-The technical explanation is that if the caravan sways that automatically causes the tow vehicle to sway in the opposite manner.
+If the caravan sways that automatically causes the tow vehicle to sway in the opposite manner.
 And vice versa.
 Nose mass and correct weight distribution assists to limit this – as does a tow vehicle much heavier than the trailer.

-Bye and large a rig is likely to be acceptably safe if minor sway automatically dies out (without driver correction) after two or three such cycles It is mildly uncomfortable but not necessarily dangerous.
-EU designed caravans often have such sway damping as standard but first ensure the caravan sway is as described above.
+A rig is likely to be acceptably safe if minor sway automatically dies out (without driver correction) after two or three cycles It is mildly uncomfortable but not necessarily dangerous.
+EU designed caravans often have sway damping as standard but they first ensure the caravan sway is as described above.

 Long end heavy caravans with substantial nose mass typically feel ultra-stable on tow.
 That high nose mass reduces the effect of sway forces.
-Problem occur however if that caravan does begin to sway – as that very mass that normally keeps it so stable will overcome the tow vehicle’s ability to control.
+Problems occur however if that caravan bedoesgin to sway – as that very mass that normally keeps it so stable will overcome the tow vehicle’s ability to control it.
 The caravan will begin to fishtail and may cause the rig to jack-knife.

 This has been stated time and again but the most common statement made by the driver following such an incident is: